drachenwald/autobaelfyr/_issues/2023-07/100-assassins-at-strawberry-raid.md

 Fear of the assassins threat continued up to the last days of the gathering until sight of the returning strength of King Krake who had suffered a hurt to his arm during a fight with Dennis Le Bow, put them to flight.

-And so the lands around Sigginstown were once again safe, and tales of the splendid event were carried on the feet of all who attended
+And so the lands around Sigginstown were once again safe, and tales of the splendid event were carried on the feet of all who attended.